Mathster0598/MatamuneBot/README.md

 The config has the above permissions as defaults, they're needed to run most commands.

-It also important to note that the user issuing the commands has the required permissions.
+It is also important to note that the user issuing the commands has the required permissions.
 To check for the specific command permission requirements, do `[prefix]help [command] [arg]`.

 For more information about discord permissions, visit [here](https://discord.com/developers/docs/topics/permissions).